joereynolds/life/docs/index.md

 Various rants that I might expand and publish on my site

-- Writing with Vim - A guide to setting up a 'writing environment' for Vim (Vimwiki, Goyo etc...)
+- [[writing-with-vim]] - A guide to setting up a 'writing environment' for Vim (Vimwiki, Goyo etc...)
+-  [[10-minutes-with-kona]] - A lightning-tour through the K/Kona language.

 --Brainstorms below...beware--